PolusAI/microjson/docs/index.md

 ### MicroJSON Object

 A MicroJSON object is a JSON object that represents a geometry, feature, or collection of features.
+A MicroJSON object MAY have a `bbox` property":

+- `"bbox"`: (Optional) Bounding Box of the feature represented as an array of length 4 (2D) or length 6 (3D).

 ### Geometry Object

-A geometry object is a JSON object where the `type` member's value is one of the following strings: `"Point"`, `"MultiPoint"`, `"LineString"`, `"MultiLineString"`, `"Polygon"`, `"Rectangle"`, or `"MultiPolygon"`.
+A geometry object is a JSON object where the `type` member's value is one of the following strings: `"Point"`, `"MultiPoint"`, `"LineString"`, `"MultiLineString"`, `"Polygon"`, `"Rectangle"`, `"MultiPolygon"`, or `"GeometryCollection"`.

 Each geometry object must have a `"coordinates"` member with an array value.
-The structure of the coordinates array depends on the geometry type:
+The structure of the coordinates array depends on the geometry type.

 - **Point**: The coordinates array must contain two or three (if 3D) numbers representing the X and Y (and Z) coordinates of the point in the image.
 A “Point” Geometry MAY have a radius, if indicating a circular object, with the value in pixels, specified as a member `“radius”` of the Geometry object.